 For marketers and media buyers who run campaigns on a daily basis, most have become blind to the complexity they encounter.
 Just as no one enjoys a Facebook UI update, many advertisers and media buyers might cringe at the thought of changing the user interface of a Demand Side Platform they have painstakingly learned inside and out.

-In an article titled “The Future of Media Trading is No Trading at All” StackAdapt COO and Co-Founder Vitaly Pecherskiy points out, “We are highly attuned to user experience gaps in social media or banking apps, yet we readily accept deficiencies in B2B software that supposedly helps us do our jobs.
+In an article titled “The Future of Media Trading is No Trading at All” StackAdapt Co-Founder and COO Vitaly Pecherskiy points out, “We are highly attuned to user experience gaps in social media or banking apps, yet we readily accept deficiencies in B2B software that supposedly helps us do our jobs.
 In a homage to the early 2000s, complexity is even lauded as ‘state-of-art’.”

 According to eMarketer, 84% of brand advertisers worldwide want more control over their programmatic efforts, but only 2% have actually taken concrete steps to do so.
 What do these numbers tell us?
 Brands lack the resources and knowledge to bring programmatic in-house, and at the same time, many Demand Side Platforms seem more than happy to keep things status quo: “The amount of the complexity is overwhelming, and it almost feels intentional in a way that perpetuates most of the players in the space,” stated Sim Blaustein, partner at Bertelsmann Digital Media Investments at the recent Luma Partners Digital Media Summit.

 Senior Customer Success Manager and former media buyer Chris St. John points out, “One of the reasons there is so much confusion on strategy rollout in ad tech, is that there are too many options to execute a successful campaign, whether through bid, creative, targeting, etc. The experience would be greatly improved if there was a centralized source, created with a mandate to innovate ad tech by investing in automation, standardization, and educating the average marketer.”